-The mesas are separated by Gap Creek which has cut a narrow steep sided valley between them.
-The valley once supported a thriving mining community.
+Genowlan Mountain is separated from Mt Airly by a steep sided valley cut by Gap Creek.
+That valley once supported a thriving oil-shale mining community.

 The whole area has been mined for many years, initially for oil shale, later for gold and diamonds.